 Yeah, you're right, I burned most of the time by trying to find the right contact.
 Must be someone who will understand the issue, and not scramble their lawyers instead.
 Some time ago, when I found a leaked data from a Czech hosting company (in Czech) just by a lucky accident, it also took me quite a while to find the right contact.
 I even asked their customer support to provide a dedicated security email and their response was “there's none” and that I should just send the report unencrypted to their support email and they'll get back to me.
 I kind of understand why companies do it, on the other hand it might discourage someone and then they may do things they'll regret later on.

 Look, I get it, you don't want your “About” or “Contacts” page to have “Report security issues here” link but how to tell the potential reporters where to report their findings?
-You probably don't want people to ask for security contact details on Twitter like me, when I wanted to report issues with AlwaysOnSSL certification authority.
+You probably don't want people to ask for security contact details on Twitter like me, when I wanted to report issues with AlwaysOnSSL certification authority (which ceased to exist shortly after publishing this article).
 Contacts in

 whois listing are often private or it's not the right people for security matters.